Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft

 Although you can make this craft any time of year, I think it is especially appropriate during the Lent and Easter season.
 Find the tutorial at Fishtail Cottage.

-Pink and Green Mama came up with the lovely idea of making a block puzzle for little ones.
+Lia Griffith came up with the lovely idea of making a village advent calendar for little ones.
 I think this would be a great way to use old calendar pages.
 Try it out for yourself!